This easy Quiche Florentine is a fresh spinach quiche baked in a homemade pie crust to serve for brunch or breakfast for dinner.

 You don’t need to buy actual pie weights.
 I use dried lentils, but you can also use dried beans or rice.
 Keep them in a container to use again for future quiche making.

 While the crust is baking, make the spinach Parmesan filling.
-First whisk together your eggs, milk, and heavy cream.
+First, sauté your onion, garlic, and spinach in hot olive oil.

-Add your spinach mixture on top of the pre-baked crust, pour the egg mixture over top, then bake at 375F for about 35-40 minutes or until done.
+Sprinkle your cheese over the pre-baked crust, add your spinach mixture on top, then pour the egg mixture over top.
+Bake at 375F for about 35-40 minutes or until done.

 Is Quiche Florentine vegetarian?

-Due to how Parmesan cheese is made, this spinach quiche is not a vegetarian quiche.
+Due to how Parmesan cheese is made, this spinach quiche is not a vegetarian quiche as written.

-However, if you swap out the cheese for another, such as mozzarella or Gruyere, you can easily make it vegetarian friendly.
+However, if you swap out the cheese for another, such as mozzarella or Gruyere, you can easily make it vegetarian friendly for your brunch or Easter dinner for two.

 How long should quiche rest before cutting?

-Because homemade quiche is a savory egg custard, it does need to rest about 15 minutes before cutting.
+Because homemade quiche is a savory egg custard, it needs to rest about 15 minutes before cutting.

 If you were to cut it right away, it would fall apart from being too warm.
 Plus there’s carryover cooking, which means the quiche will continue cooking from retained heat as it rests.